 - Accept (or Press OK) or have an obvious means of approval

 There are quite a few players in the game that you can work with to help with pop-up notifications for your users.
-We recommend Cookiebot or iubenda (discount included) for most websites or Cookie Notice by dFactory for WordPress
+We recommend Cookiebot or iubenda (discount included) for most websites or Cookie Notice by dFactory or GDPR Cookie Consent for WordPress.
+This last one is a tip from WPFloor.

 - Concise, transparent, intelligible and easily accessible